Cookies and the ICO, GDPR, PECR and ePrivacy Regulation

-The EU General Data Protection Regulation (GDPR) and UK Data Protection Act 2018, is the most comprehensive data protection legislation to date.
+The EU General Data Protection Regulation (GDPR) and UK Data Protection Act 2018 are the most comprehensive data protection legislation to date.
 However, it mentions cookies directly only once, in Recital 30.

 “Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers such as radio frequency identification tags.
 This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.”

-What this paragraph mandates is that cookies, if they are used to identify users, qualify as personal data and are therefore subject to the GDPR.
-This means that organisation have the right to process their users’ personal data from cookies as long as they gain user consent or if they have a legitimate interest.
+This paragraph mandates that cookies, if they are used to identify users, qualify as personal data and are therefore subject to the GDPR.
+This means that organisations have the right to process their users’ personal data from cookies as long as they gain user consent or have a legitimate interest.

 Regulation 6 of PECR states:

 (1) … a person shall not store or gain access to information stored, in the terminal equipment (a device such as a phone or computer) of a subscriber or user unless the requirements of paragraph (2) are met.

 (2) The requirements are that the subscriber or user of that terminal equipment —

 (a) is provided with clear and comprehensive information about the purposes of the storage of, or access to, that information; and

 - Gain consent to store cookies on devices.

 It’s important to note that PECR also applies to ‘similar technologies’ such as browser fingerprinting techniques.
 So, unless an exception applies, you cannot use any type of device fingerprinting without the provision of clear and comprehensive information and, gaining the consent of the user before you act.